COVID-19 vaccination in Bulgaria: Views on the vaccinations

-While Bulgaria has historically been characterized by receptive attitudes to vaccines, with the country having a long tradition of compulsory immunizations against certain diseases and a high national vaccination coverage for children, the lack of trust in the government and the health providers was from the outset believed likely to provide additional fuel for vaccine hesitancy attitudes, which have been regarded as pervasive in contemporary Bulgarian society, with one January 2021 Gallup poll seeing 46% of interviewees declaring that they will not take a COVID-19 vaccine.
+While Bulgaria has historically been characterized by receptive attitudes to vaccines, with the country having a long tradition of compulsory immunizations against certain diseases and a high national vaccination coverage for children, the lack of trust in the government and the health providers was from the outset believed likely to provide additional fuel for vaccine hesitancy attitudes, which have been regarded as pervasive in contemporary Bulgarian society.
+According to a survey conducted by the WHO in Bulgaria and published in November 2020, 37% of respondents indicated that they will not have themselves vaccinated while one January 2021 Gallup poll saw 46% of interviewees declaring that they will not take a COVID-19 vaccine.
 Prior to the pandemic, less than 4% of Bulgarian adults opted for the flu vaccine.
 Nonetheless, in the first three months since the vaccinations began Bulgaria was roughly in line with the EU average, especially with other Eastern European countries, when it came to the people's dispositions towards the vaccines.

-An Exacta Research Group survey covering the period between 12 and 20 March 2021 revealed that the share of Bulgarians categorically ruling out vaccination against COVID-19 had fallen to below 40%.
+An Exacta Research Group survey covering the period between 12 and 20 March 2021 revealed that the share of Bulgarians categorically ruling out vaccination against COVID-19 had once again fallen to below 40%.
 However, in May 2021 the country still occupied the top spot among EU countries with regard to vaccine skepticism, according to data from Eurofound.
 In September 2021, in another Gallup survey, 45% of the respondents declared that they had not been vaccinated and do not intend to do so. А nation-wide opinion sampling of 1151 adult Bulgarian citizens conducted by the Bulgarian Academy of Sciences, the University of National and World Economy, Bulgarian Sociological Association and the Union of Economists of Bulgaria in mid 2021 showed that while 60% of respondents supported a full lockdown if necessary, a plurality (44.3 vs. 22.4%) preferred a natural infection to a vaccine if having to choose between the two, with 27.5 neutral regarding these options.